Our business model

 What differentiates us

-There is a high degree of consistency in how we run and oversee our ten regional businesses.
+There is a high degree of consistency in how we run our regional businesses.

 Consistent Business Processes